NAlexPear/savvy/class-slides/class-materials/week-4/module-5/instructions.md

 ## Portfolio

-1. Create a personal site that features an impressive splash page and 30 seconds of scannable content that would convince a hiring manager that you're potentially a good hire.
-You can build your own and host it on divshot or skip it and set up an about.me profile.
+1. Create a personal site that features an impressive splash page and 30 seconds of scan-able content that would convince a hiring manager that you're potentially a good hire.
+You can build your own and host it on firebase or skip it and set up an about.me profile.
 2. Include the following on your site:
     + One marquee project, link to source code on GitHub and live deployed version.
     + An *About Me* section featuring a smiling picture and a short paragraph that makes you seem like a competent and enjoyable co-worker.
     + Potentially two programming-related blog posts discussing anything technical.
     + Links to your GitHub and LinkedIn profiles
     + A note that says: "I'm currently on the job market" and a way for employers to get in touch.

 ---

 ## Freelancing